Vatsim-Scandinavia/controlcenter/README.md

 ## Setup and install
 Just clone this repository and you're almost ready.
 First, make sure you've installed [Composer](https://getcomposer.org) and [Node.js](https://nodejs.org/en/) in your environment.

+1. Upload your logo and optionally a email specific logo to `/public/images/logos/`
-1. Run `./deploy init` to setup the required files
+2. Run `./deploy init` to setup the required files
-2. Configure the .env file accordingly, everything from top down to and including e-mail should be configured, rest is optional.
+3. Configure the .env file accordingly, including logos and simple theming.
-3. Run `npm run dev` in development environment or `npm run dev` in production to build front-end assets
+4. Run `npm run dev` in development environment or `npm run dev` in production to build front-end assets
-4. Run `php artisan serve` to host the page at `localhost:8000` in development environment.
+5. Run `php artisan serve` to host the page at `localhost:8000` in development environment.

 ## Configuring
 To have Control Center reflect your division correctly, you need to do some tweaks.